ElijaRock/git-guide/README.md

 ![new_ssh_key](/images/new_ssh_key_edit.png)

  Key type: `Authentication Key`.
-Paste in the file contents of your public key: `<filename>.pub`.
-Repeat these steps but this time choose Signing Key.
+Paste in the file contents of your public key (located in your `.ssh` folder): `<filename>.pub`.
+After doing this, we will repeat these steps but instead choose Signing Key.

 ![auth_key](/images/auth_key.png)

 ![signing_key](/images/signing_key_edit.png)

 In total you will have added two keys.
-They both contain your `<filename>.pub` key but one has been setup as an authentication key and the other as signing.
+An authentication key is used if you are working on a private repository.
+This means that the people who created the repository only want specific trusted people to be able to view it, meaning you will need this key to gain access to the repository.

+The signing key is used to sign your commits.
+This means that everyone knows you are the person who made the commit and not somebody posing as you.
 Now you can test your keypair like so (replacing \<Github Account Username\> with your actual Github account username):

 ```
 $ ssh -T git@github-<Github Account Username>